whiprandolph/bestseller/Part 2 - Why Are We So Lost？/07 - Encouraging vs Discouraging Spirituality.md

 Even the Tibetan Buddhist belief in karma has been used to excuse extreme exploitation by rich monks and lamas.
 The fourteenth Dalai Lama implied that serfs clearly deserve their suffering when he said, "A poor Tibetan was less inclined to envy or resent his Tibetan landlord because he knew that each of them was reaping the seed he had sown in his previous life."

-Why would rulers deliberately push these attitudes and beliefs if not to deliberately discourage the personal strength and collective solidarity that might allow people to unite, make their own respectful laws, and uphold those laws together?**
+Why would rulers deliberately push these attitudes and beliefs if not to deliberately discourage the personal strength and collective solidarity that might allow people to unite, make their own respectful laws, and uphold those laws together?

 Do you think it's a coincidence that dominant religions discourage the spiritual strength needed for people to free themselves from their rulers and the deep selfishness of their unhealthy culture?
 This may seem like a stretch for many people to believe, but it sure looks to me like this is no coincidence.
-Sadly there is even more evidence to back this up.**[xxx-CINDY: moved this and the previous para to slightly later in the section to break up the laundry list of BS.
-What do you think of this location?]
+Sadly there is even more evidence to back this up.

 Have you noticed that authoritarian religions also tend to discourage deep sensual pleasure?
 Buddhism offers a clear example.
 The Buddha laid out the Four Noble Truths.
 Of these, the second is the Noble Truth of the Cause of Suffering, which is "craving that causes rebirth and is bound up with pleasure and lust and finds delight now here, now there.
 That is, the craving for sensual pleasures."
 The third is the "Noble Truth of the Cessation of Suffering" which "is the complete fading away and destruction of this very craving... the liberation from it, leaving no place for it."
 Thus Buddhism equates desire with suffering, and especially the desire for sensual pleasures.
-Renouncing this desire for sensual pleasures is supposedly the path to ending suffering.
+Renouncing one's desire for sensual pleasures is supposedly the path to ending suffering.

 Authoritarian religions commonly teach divisive sexism, discouraging solidarity between men and women by training men to see themselves as superior and training women to submit.
 The Islamic Quran notes that "Men are the caretakers of women, as men have been provisioned by Allah over women...
 And righteous women are devoutly obedient..."
 The Christian Bible says, "I [God] would have you know, that the head of every man is Christ; and the head of the woman is the man."
 Tibetan Buddhist authorities, prior to the 1951 Chinese takeover, stated that working women were bad luck, and "among ten women you'll find nine devils."